The Long Grey Line Farm

 Contact firstname.lastname@example.org to reserve any stock.
 For list, click on Horses for Sale, found above.

 THE GREY PRINCE - 2010 Arizona Futurity Horse Show - Scottsdale - now gaited and working well!
 See him at Kentucky Creek Stable, Harrodsburg, Kentucky, Koos Van Den Berg, trainer.
-He will be shown this year in the gaited division, but in addition, will stand at stud in Kentucky.
+He was shown and won his class this year in the fine harness division of a Kentucky County Fair, but is also gaited.
+In addition, The Grey Prince stands at stud in Kentucky.
+His foal of 2013 is a knock-out!
+Kiss in the Mist is being aimed for the Ladies or Juvenile Five Gaited classes and is ready for your consideration.
+She is a powerhouse as you can see.
+Check out the two advertising pages for more photos.
 Contact Koos @ 502-257-2311.

 GRATEFULLY GREEN, FARM PRODUCTS FOR SALE:

-We sell eggs from Araucana (blue & green), Cornish Giant (light brown), Cuckoo Maran (dark chocolate), Barred Rock, Buff Orpington, and others (various shades of brown) so that your dozen is a lovely rainbow.
-These chickens are free to graze in the pasture and yard.
+We sell eggs from Araucana (blue & green), Cuckoo Maran (dark chocolate), Barred Rock, Buff Orpington, Australorps (light brown), and others (various shades of brown) so that your dozen is a lovely rainbow.
+These chickens are free to scratch and hunt in the pasture and yard.
 Eggs are currently $3.00 per dozen.
 We have a limited number of duck eggs at $4.00 per dozen.
 We sell Natural Berkshire pork and Belted Galloway beef by the side or whole.
 Large turkey gobblers and Pomeranian Geese are usually available.
 Call for current pricing.

 As a natural addition to the animals and birds, we have added Red Worms, European Nightcrawlers and a few mealworms.
 They will be offered year around.
 Fresh bait is sometimes difficult to find.
 We will have big and little worms ready for you if you call ahead.
 256-883-9814

 We have added some goats to the menagerie.
-I decided to have only cross breeds, two sizes: meat goats which are Boer/Savannah/Alpine and smaller goats, more for milk or small meat goats: Alpine/LaMancha/Nigerian crosses.
-I have recently purchased a registered American Alpine doe and buck.
-The buck will be our new herd sire for the large does.
-I have a small Tennessee Fainting buck who will be used on the small does.
-They are clearing out an area of brush right now since goats are more a browse than grazing animal.
-We will keep many of the doelings, but all bucklings will be for sale when born in the spring.
+I decided to have some cross breeds, two sizes: meat goats which are Boer/Savannah/Alpine and smaller goats, more for milk or small meat goats: Alpine/LaMancha/Nigerian crosses.
+I have recently purchased two registered American Alpine does, Clarabell and Piper, and a buck, Zeke, who will be our new herd sire for the large does.
+I have a small Tennessee Fainting buck, Colby, who will be used on the small does.
+They are clearing out an area of brush since goats are more a browse than grazing animal.
+We have a large herd now and do not plan to keep any of the 2014 kids.
 Place an order now if you wish to buy one at weaning time or if you want a bottle baby.
-Our first little doe was born at Christmas.
+Our first little doe was born at Christmas 2012.
 Her name is Holly and she will stay with us.
+Our goats are fed a mixture of goat pellets, livestock pellets with no corn or soy, alfalfa pellets and hay.
+The goats are in stalls at night but are on pasture by day.
+We use no herbicides, pesticides, defoliants on our land and the animals receive no routine antibiotics.
+We rotate pastures to help combat parasites.
+We must worm the goats and I am working on using diatomaceous earth and herbs to combat the parasites in addition to commercial wormers.

 After much research, we decided to switch from Landrace to Berkshire pigs.
 The meat is generally accepted as the best of all traits in pork for its superior taste, texture and marbling.
-We have two mature registered Berkshire sows and two young bred gilts.
+I originally purchased registered Berkshires but the cost of registering and notching the piglet's ears did not seem to give a better return in market price, so I dropped the registration papers.
+The pigs are pure Berkshire, but not registered.
 The pigs are fed a commercial Tucker Milling pellet plus greenery from the garden and yard plus hay - no hormones or antibiotics, just good food.
 It takes a little longer to reach their desirable weight, but the excellent meat is worth the wait.
 The return on pork is somewhat higher than beef and is around 60-65%, so the value is very good.
-Half or whole pigs are $4/pound hanging weight which includes processing and shrink wrapping.
-If ordered in advance, it can be custom cut to your specifications.
-Sausage is $4.50 per pound.
-All beef and pork is processed at a USDA meat inspected plant.
+Price includes transportation and processing with pick-up at the farm.
+If ordered in advance, the meat can be custom cut to your specifications.
+All beef and pork is processed at a USDA inspected plant.

 BERKSHIRE, THE CONNOISSEUR'S PORK.